Local Celebration of National Pollinator Week

 I gave talks on how to plant a pollinator garden and brought examples of great native plant species that attract native bees, honey bees, and other pollinators.
 We also distributed literature and posters.

 I am developing a Pollinator Conservation Guide for the Growing Small Farms website.
 I have spent the past year researching plants that will provide forage for native bees and honey bees and are adapted for the Piedmont.
 I have taken hundreds of photos of these plants as well as pollinators.
 I am now slowly building the website and will phase it in over time.
-You can visit the Pollinator Conservation Guide to see Phase I.

 Did You Know…?